kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 |53650|B|
 |53666|D|

-By default, the sort order is ascending (ASC), but you can specify DESC to sort in descending order.
+The sort order is ascending by default but can be reversed to descending using the `DESC` keyword.

 ```sql
 SELECT sid, grade FROM enrolled WHERE cid = '15-721'
  ORDER BY grade DESC;
 ```

-You can also use multiple ORDER BY clauses to break ties or perform more complex sorting.
+If two or more tuples have the same value in the sort column, you can use additional `ORDER BY` clauses to break the tie.

 ```sql
 SELECT sid, grade FROM enrolled WHERE cid = '15-721'